Nabil-Nader/refactor101/code_smells_duplicateCode/README.md

 	  messages based on the type of exception that is thrown

-# Solution
+# Task lists
-    - To have suche a generic behaiver in the controller we added a GlobalExceptionHandler to handel all error
-    - Remove un wanted package and classes [boilplate code ]
-    - Add A generic class to handdle all the Response Request we will call it Response
+    [x] To have suche a generic behaiver in the controller we added a GlobalExceptionHandler to handel all error [x] Remove un wanted package and classes [boilplate code ] [x] Add A generic class to handdle all the Response Request we will call it Response